samayo/bulletproof/README.md

 }
 ````
 Remember, if you omit the `$newName` argument from the `upload($fileName, $newName)` then, the class itself will
-generate and return a `74` digit randome + unique name to identify/submit into your database.
+generate and return a `74` digit randome + unique name of the file, for you to make use of.

-Another thing to remember is that, if you used the script as show above, then all upload made by user will have to be
+Another thing to remember is that, if you used the script as shown above, then all upload made by user will have to be
-as same as specified by the constructor, if you don't want this, and need a seperate setting for another file upload
-on another page maybe, then you can do method-chaining wich will override any existing setting.
+as same as specified by the constructor, (image height, width, size, upload dir) all will be used for different uploads.
+If you don't want this, and need a seperate setting for another file upload on another page maybe, then you can do method-chaining wich will override any existing directives.
 Example:
 ````php
 $Obj = new BulletProof(array('jpg', 'png', 'gif', 'jpeg'));
 if($_FILES){